hemanthcodecrit50/odoo-we-do/README.md

-# EcoFinds - Sustainable Second-Hand Marketplace
+# EcoFind - Sustainable Second-Hand Marketplace

 ## 📌 Project Overview
 EcoFinds is a platform that empowers sustainable consumption by enabling users to buy and sell second-hand goods.